 Enjoy a dinner out at sunset at New Jersey restaurants

-New Jersey restaurants have been given permission to open for outdoor dining.
-Everyone’s trying to get in on the action.
+Many New Jersey restaurants experimented with outdoor dining back in 2020.
+It worked so well several restaurants have continued to offer it.
 From local mom and pop restaurants to popular restaurants on the boardwalk, there’s probably a restaurant near you that offers outdoor dining.
 Time it right and enjoy an outdoor meal with your family as the sun is setting.

-Before you head out for outdoor dining in New Jersey, read this first, 13 Rules for Dining Outside in New Jersey.
+Before you head out for outdoor dining in New Jersey, read our recommendations for Dining Outside in New Jersey.

 Smell the roses at New Jersey Gardens

-One of the New Jersey outdoor attractions we started enjoying more of last year were New Jersey gardens and arboretums.
+One of the New Jersey outdoor attractions we started enjoying more of over the past few years were New Jersey gardens and arboretums.
 Botanical gardens and arboretums across New Jersey are a fun way to get outside in the fresh air and share in unique experiences with you family.

 There are quite a few gardens and arboretums around the state.
 New Jersey botanical gardens and arboretums, give families opportunities to get exercise as a family while also discovering new flowers and create new memories together.
 Every few weeks something different is blooming.